 There are several interesting avenues to pursue using this construction.
-It may be possible to study the role of electronic correlations in Kagomé and Graphene by studying them in the parent $H_5$ system.
+It may be possible to study the role of electronic correlations in Kagomé and Graphene by studying them in the parent H_5 system.
 Given that we have a systematic way to isolate flat bands, it can serve as a test bench to investigate fractional Quantum Hall state formation in the absence of a magnetic field.
 Further, it was stated in Ref.
-[41] that the band touching was protected by topology in the Kagomé system.
+[42] that the band touching was protected by topology in the Kagomé system.
 However, we have seen that the band touching is protected by a path exchange symmetry in a parent bipartite system.
 This could suggest a connection between topology and exchange-symmetries in a higher-dimensional Hilbert space.
-It will also be interesting to explore the link between the path-exchange symmetry and the Shubnikov groups as elaborated on in Ref.
-[52].